osm-search/Nominatim/docs/admin/Import-and-Update.md

 #### checking that all is well

-To make sure your server is serving your pages, you can do a local test lookup as follows:
+To make sure your server is serving nominatim requests, you can do a local test lookup as follows:

     curl -i -H   GET http://localhost/nominatim/lookup.php?osm_ids=N12345